-Old Fashion Baby Boy Names from the 1800s
+Old Fashioned Baby Boy Names from the 1800s

 Looking for a name for your baby boy that’s old fashioned but still adorable?
 There are plenty of options out there!
 Check out these old fashioned baby boy names from the 1800s.
 Old fashioned names aren’t outdated!
 In fact some of these are rising in the ranks.
 In this list you’ll find a variety of names from several different origins.
 Happy name hunting!